Growing Vegetables in Containers - Simple Container Vegetable Gardening Instructions

 Remember though, if you are using terracotta or wooden containers for container gardening the soil will dry out quicker than if you are using plastic containers.
 For top heavy plants like tomatoes, peppers and eggplants, make sure that the container is heavy and weighted.

-For trailing plants like snow peas think about growing them in hanging baskets instead.
+For trailing plants like snow peas think about growing vegetables in hanging baskets instead.
 Hanging baskets are also a novel way of growing herbs.

 container vegetable garden

+Growing vegetables in containers really need to have good soil to thrive.
 Most potting mixes that you can purchase these days will be fine.
 Some even state that they have been packaged for herbs and vegetables.
 However, by adding a little lime to this kind of soil you will grow better lettuces, beans, and in fact most vegetables.
-Add 1 heaped teaspoon of either garden lime or dolomite mixed thoroughly with 10-12 litres of soil mixture.
+Add 1 heaped teaspoon of either garden lime or dolomite mixed thoroughly with 10-12 liters of soil mixture.

 However, there are some vegetables that don't like lime added to the soil and these are rhubarb, parsley, tomatoes and potatoes.